-Furthermore, over time each of these products will likely have multiple associated active packages, and Green Bits tracks the quantity on hand for each product and SKU individually, while Metrc will track sales and quantity based on package IDs only.
+As you order more a Product, each of those will have multiple active packages associated with it.
+Green Bits tracks the quantity on hand for each product and SKU individually, while Metrc tracks sales and quantity based on package IDs only.

-For all of these reasons, when auditing or adjusting packages, or when there is an apparent discrepancy between Green Bits and Metrc, it's usually best to check the Packages view, which shows all products and SKUs associated with a single package and also the total package quantity, rather than looking at all associated SKUs/products individually in the Products view.
+When auditing or adjusting packages, or when there is an apparent discrepancy between Green Bits and Metrc, check the Packages page instead of the Products page.
+The Packages page shows all products and SKUs associated with a single package ID and also the total package quantity.

-But how do we explain the discrepancy, with Metrc showing 15 ounces, and Green Bits showing only a little more than 4.3 ounces?
+There's still a discrepancy, with Metrc showing 15 ounces, and Green Bits showing only a little more than 4.3 ounces.